zephinzer/wiki.joeir.net/docs/dev/git.md

 # Git

-Git is a source control management tool that helps to keep track of changes made to a code base.
+Git is a source control management tool that helps to keep track of changes made to a codebase.

 ## Initialisation

-### Cloning a repository
+### Clone a repository

 !!!
 Info "Why"
     - I would like to make a local copy of code from a public repository I found online.